 One conscious breath: a technique that stems from ancient meditation practice is to direct your attention to your breath.
 Don’t try to slow or change your normal breathing pattern; just become consciously aware of it.

 Using 3:9 method: in a single day, you can try to finish 3 major tasks and 9 minor tasks.
-A major task is any activity that requires about 30 minutes of focussed concentration; all other tasks like short phone call, email reply, reading few articles or some other household chores can be classified as minor task.
+A major task is any activity that requires about 30 minutes of focussed concentration; all other tasks like a short phone call, email reply, reading few articles or some other household chores can be classified as a minor task.

 Just keep in mind that “We are what we repeatedly do.
 So do make a conscious habit of continuous and incremental improvement and see the magical transformation within you.”